Skip to main content

 Beginning with ONTAP 9.17.1, you can use Autonomous Ransomware Protection with Artificial Intelligence (ARP/AI) to protect the data on your ASA r2 system.
 ARP/AI quickly detects potential ransomware threats, automatically creates an ARP snapshot to protect your data, and displays a warning message in System Manager to alert you of suspicious activity.

-Beginning with ONTAP 9.17.1, ARP improves cyber resiliency by adopting a machine-learning model for anti-ransomware analytics that detects constantly evolving forms of ransomware with 98% accuracy for SAN environments.
+ARP improves cyber resiliency by adopting a machine-learning model for anti-ransomware analytics that detects constantly evolving forms of ransomware with 98% accuracy for SAN environments.
 ARP's machine-learning model is pre-trained on a large dataset of files both before and after a simulated ransomware attack.
 This resource-intensive training is done outside ONTAP, and the pre-trained model that results from this training is included on-box with ONTAP.
-This model is not accessible or modifiable through the CLI or API.
-Consequently, ARP/AI is active immediately after enablement; there is no learning period.
+This model is not accessible or modifiable.
+ARP/AI is active immediately after enablement; there is no learning period.

 About this task

-Enable ARP/AI on all storage units in an SVM
+Enable ARP/AI on all storage units in the cluster

-You can enable ARP/AI on all storage units created in a storage virtual machine (SVM) by default.
-This means that any new storage units created in the SVM will have ARP/AI enabled automatically.
-You can also apply ARP/AI to existing storage units in the SVM.
+If you are running ONTAP 9.17.1, you can enable ARP/AI on all storage units created in a storage virtual machine (VM) by default.
+This means that any new storage units created in the storage VM will have ARP/AI enabled automatically.
+You can also apply ARP/AI to existing storage units in the storage VM.

 Steps